In the previous article we saw the Personality – one of the first aspects of psychology.

 Detection refers to taking information especially with the five senses: hearing, sight, smell, taste and touch.
 People with a preference Perception pay attention to facts and details.
 They want to understand the parts first to understand the overall design. the sensors are often practical and realistic.

 Intuition is “the big picture”, the meaning and connection behind the initial information.
 People with a preference for intuition enjoy concepts and theory and can be quite abstract.
-Usually they are seen in the overall design first understand then how individual parts contribute to the whole.
+Usually they see the overall design first, then try to understand how individual parts contribute to the whole.

 How we make decisions: Thinking (T) – Feeling (F)

-They are thinking people make their decisions based on objective impersonal logic, and often good to analyse and solve problems rationally.
-Focus on tasks rather than relationships.
+Thinking people make their decisions based on objective impersonal logic, and are often good to analyze and solve problems rationally.
+They focus on tasks rather than relationships.
 They can seem cold or single people with a preference for sensation.

 People with a sense base their decisions primarily on their value systems.
-Focus on the effect their decisions have on other people and their feelings, and they are good at understanding others.
-Their behaviour may appear too emotional and irrational thinking types.
+They focus on the effect their decisions have on other people and their feelings, and they are good at understanding others.
+Their behaviour may appear too emotional and irrational to thinking types.

 How do we organize ourselves and the world around us: Judging (J) – Perceiving (P)

 People who prefer judge would have organized and orderly outside world.
 They tend to make plans and stick to them.
-They are decisive and like to have things.
-Sometimes it may seem rigid and inflexible to other types.
+They are decisive and like to have things in order.
+Sometimes they may seem rigid and inflexible to other types.

-People with a preference for perception as to explore the world instead of organizing it.
+People with a preference for perception prefer to explore the world instead of organizing it.
 They are spontaneous and flexible.
 They prefer to gather information and leave things open.
-This can be perceived as disorganized and irresponsible people.
+They can be perceived as disorganized and irresponsible people.

-- Thinking (T) – Prefers to base decisions on logic and objective analysis of cause and effect, or
+Thinking (T) – Prefers to base decisions on logic and objective analysis of cause and

-- Feeling (F) – prefer to base decisions on a valuing process, considering what is important to people
+effect, or Feeling (F) – prefer to base decisions on a valuing process, considering what is important to people.

-- Judging (J) – likes a planned approach, organized life, and he prefers to have things decided, or
+Judging (J) – likes a planned approach, organized life, and prefers to have things

-- Perception (P) – like a flexible approach, spontaneous and prefers to keep options open
+in order, or Perception (P) – like a flexible approach, spontaneous and prefers to keep options open.

 There are no right or wrong answers to complete the MBTI.
 In fact, a major part of the MBTI is that it focuses on the strengths and relevant qualities of different styles of personality and as a result of the feedback provided is always constructive.